Drathonix/ContributionScores-Extended/README.md

 Displays the total difference in character length between all the user's revisions.
 As an example changing "a" to "bbbb" yields an absdiff of 3.
 ### \{\{\#cscore:\<user\>|creations\}\}
 The total number of pages the user has created.

+# Necessary Translations
+The "contributionscores-info" translation has been changed on the English end, requires translation.
+"contributionscores-absdiff" - only present in English translations.